jeanCarloMachado/unwanted-content-detector/README.md

 df['is_unwanted'] = df['text'].apply(lambda x: detector.is_unwanted(x))
 ```

-To get a view of the complete optiosn type in the terminal:
+To get a view of the complete options type in the terminal:

 ```sh
 unwanted_detector